 In addition, Museo del Agua is located next to Parque de los Pies Descalzos (Barefoot Park).

-Some taxi or Uber drivers in Medellín will know where this museum is located.
+Some taxi drivers in Medellín will know where this museum is located.
 If not, give them the address below and tell them “Museo del Agua cerca Parque de los Pies Descalzos”.

 Also, it’s also fairly easy to catch a taxi on the street in front of the museum.